 - IKEA (northwest corner of Warner Road and Priest Drive)

-- Breyer Law Group (Daley Park on the northwest corner of College Avenue and Encanto Drive)
+- Breyer Law Group (Daley Park on the northeast corner of College Avenue and Encanto Drive)

 - Ncounter (southwest corner of Mill Avenue and 3rd Street) with Hubert's Lemonade